“Sell cleverness and buy bewilderment”- Jalaladdin Rumi

 Presently, it is a risky proposition to break rules in India.
 With the latest high profile names involved in scams the Indian public wants the government to go after big names.
 The companies whose senior officials were named in frauds have taken a serious beating in market share prices.
 The Indian corporate world is very jittery at present and are revamping organization culture to focus on ethics.

 5. Political Risks

 Indian democracy though largest isn’t the best in the world.
 Latest reports state that 162 members of parliament have legal charges levied against them and are being investigated.
 There is a high level of criminalization in politics, which is now getting regularly exposed.
-To illustrate, the Ex-Chief Minister of Karnataka Mr. BSY Reddy is now being investigated by Lokyukta in illegal mining and other cases.
 A number of members of parliament were implicated in scams last year.
 This has put the government on a back foot and political parties are losing ground.

 The confusion in Indian democracy is higher as multi-party system exists and no party has a clear majority in parliament.
 Government is formed with alliances from other parties.
 The coalition government is not effective as agendas of various party chiefs have to be met.
 Hence, the reform bills do not get passed.

 Secondly, a number of parties have states control with insignificant presence at national level.
 Therefore, multinational organizations need to build relationships with political parties at each state to enter into local markets.
 All permissions for land, infrastructure, and licenses are given at state level.

 In nutshell, Indian politics is tough and dirty.
 The political risks are high and without a proper plan to deal with political risks, the multinationals investment plans can go haywire.